kenilpatepy/Material-You-Apps/README.md

 ---

-## 💖 Special thanks to these Sources!
+## 💖 Special thanks to these Sources

 - [Nyas1's List](https://github.com/nyas1/Material-You-app-list) A great list that contains A ton of material you apps, this was the inspiration for the list!